 To lower spending, new businesses should limit managerial hierarchies and utilize freelancers when appropriate.
 While you pay a higher hourly rate for a freelancer than a full-time employee, contractors tend to have copious amounts of varied experience, meaning they require less management and even less of your valuable time.
 Writers, designers, software developers, and marketing experts are just a few of the roles that many startups hire on a freelance basis in order to cut spending.
 Additionally, freelancers can work out of their own homes, saving you money on office space and other resources.

 3. Review the needs of the office space

 In its early stages, you can save a great deal on rent, utilities, and supplies by running the business from your home.
 By reducing overhead costs, a home-based business allows you to reinvest revenue into the company instead of facilities.
 As an added bonus, you and your employees will likely enjoy saving time and money commuting to work every day.

 Of course, some businesses require a retail space or office to operate effectively.
 To minimize costs, consider joining forces with another small company to rent a shared office.
 You can split expenses and utilities down the middle, and even go in together on office supplies and furniture.

 Instead of hiring that top-rated design agency, consider performing some of your marketing efforts in-house.
-By developing your website and improving your social media presence, you can reach your audience without spending a fortune.
+By developing your website and improving your social media marketing strategy, you can reach your audience without spending a fortune.
 As an added bonus, startup founders performing some of their own marketing have the opportunity to gain valuable insight by interacting directly with their customers.